aja-video/colorbox-demos/README.md

 		* [README.md](python/README.md) - more details about these demos

 #### Updates
-**03/31/2022** - Added Calibration API, and update DynamicFrameLoad in Qt demos to demonstrate it.
+**03/31/2022** - Added Calibration related API updated ColorFront API with Live Mode and TV Mode controls.
+The Calibration API is demostrated in the C++ Qt DynamicFrameLoad project.